Code-Institute-Submissions/OleksiyLa-Project_3/README.md

 - It then offers the user the option to add these calories to their daily intake record in the Google Sheet.
 - If the user selects "Yes," the application adds the calories consumed to the daily intake record and returns to the main menu.
 - If the user selects "No," the application keeps calculating and allows the user to search for another product.
-- The application also keeps track of the calories from previous calculations, so the user can continue adding multiple products to their daily intake record without losing previous data.
+- The application also keeps track of the calories from previous calculations, so the user can continue adding multiple products to their daily intake record without losing previous dat -

 ### Get personal data